Dr. Manizeh Mirza-Gruber

 • Certified Mindfulness Meditation Teacher - A two-year Certification Program with Jack Kornfield Ph.D. and Tara Brach Ph.D. in partnership with Sounds True and the University of California’s Greater Good Science Center - Class of 2023

-• Inner MBA Nine-Month Certification Program (September 2022 - May 2023) Sounds True, Wisdom 2.0, Linkedin
+• Inner MBA Nine-Month Certification Program in collaboration with Sounds True, Wisdom 2.0, LinkedIn, September 2022 - May 2023

-• Graduate of the Mindfulness Mentor Training Program with Jack Kornfield and Tara Brach (February 2024)
+• Graduate of the Mindfulness Mentor Training Program with Jack Kornfield and Tara Brach, February 2024.